kathyming/Election_Analysis/README.md

 ## Election Audit Results
 ### Total Votes
-After running the Election Analysis program, it was reported that a total of 369,711 votes were cast in the associated election
+After running the Election Analysis program, it was reported that a total of 369,711 votes were cast in the associated election.